NEWS

 “We knew that microglia had to communicate with nerve cells in the pain-processing network in the spinal cord.
 However the mechanism for this communication was not known,” said Dr. Michael Salter, co-principal investigator, senior scientist at SickKids, professor of Physiology at the

-University of Toronto (U of T), and director of the U of T Centre for the Study of Pain.
+(U of T), and director of the U of T Centre for the Study of Pain.
 “We discovered that the microglia talk to the nerves cells by releasing Brain-Derived Neurotropic Factor (BDNF).”

 When BDNF was injected into the spinal cords of normal mice it resulted in allodynia.
 When the team made manipulations to block or intercept BDNF signaling from the microglia the in nerve-injured mice the allodynia was reversed.